Unboxed-Software/solana-course/content/rust-macros.md

 }
 ```

-Derive macros are defined with the `#[proc_macro_derive]` attribute are limited to generating code for structs, enums, and unions.
-Derive macros do not replace the original code, but rather takes in a `TokenStream` of the original item and returns a new `TokenStream` that is appended to the module or block that the original item is in.
+Derive macros are defined with a function preceded by the `#[proc_macro_derive]` attribute.
+They're limited to generating code for structs, enums, and unions.
+They take a single token stream as input and return a single token stream as output.

+Unlike the other procedural macros, the returned token stream doesn't replace the original code.
+Rather, the returned token stream gets appended to the module or block that the original item belongs to.
 This allows developers to extend the functionality of the original item without modifying the original code.

 ```rust
 #[proc_macro_derive(MyMacro)]